Northern Exposure: Production

 In Season 6, Episode 15, Joel mails a post card to Maggie from Manhattan, and the zip code of Cicely is shown to be 99729, which serves a part of Denali Borough including the town of Cantwell.
-Although Cantwell’s elevation is only 2190 ft and Cicely’s elevation is listed as 6572 ft.
-Which is just a few of the conflicting stories throughout the series about the fictional town.

 However, most filming locations were in Roslyn, Washington.
 "Northern Exposure II" (the main production facility) was in Redmond, Washington, in what is now the headquarters of Genie Industries, behind a business park.

 According to The Northern Exposure Book, the moose in the opening titles was named Mort and was provided by Washington State University, where he was part of a captive herd.
 To film the opening sequence, the crew fenced off Roslyn, set Mort loose, and lured him around with food.

 Episodes

 Notable episodes in the series include the pilot (nominated for an Emmy for Outstanding Writing), the third season's last episode, "Cicely" (which won a Peabody Award, three Creative Arts Emmy Awards, and a Directors Guild of America Award), and the fifth-season episode "I Feel the Earth Move", which featured the second same-sex marriage story arc on U.S. prime-time television.
 (Fox's Roc aired the first U.S. prime-time television episode depicting a same-sex marriage, "Can't Help Loving That Man", on October 20, 1991.)